OfekNesher/M.A/README.md

 * Branch name that pointing on that commit
 * The difference between the pointed commit and it's precending commit - what changes were made
 * The actual content of the repository after the commit was done(The files that were available and their content)
-* On what time the Commit was created
+* On what time the commit was created